TehQueen/abcdefg/README.md

 # Telegram Bot Project

-This project is a Python-based Telegram bot designed for seamless deployment and scalability using Docker.
+This project is a Python-based Telegram bot designed for smooth deployment and scaling with Docker.

+And provides channel and group management services.

+In the near future, its functionality will be able to cover at least 80% of the most diverse, imaginable and unimaginable tasks that only come to our users' minds.

+You can become a part of our community today, create a fork and develop the project with us!

 ## Features